nikiimisal/3-tier_Architecture_Related/CLOUD_WATCH & AUTOscalling.md

  • Terminating the EC2 instance will also cease billing for detailed monitoring of that instance.<br>
  • SNS topics don’t incur storage costs, so you may retain or delete them based on preference.<br>

+ <h1>AUTOSCALLING / AUTOMETION </h1>
+ <h1>Autoscalling using =>> Load balancer =>> and Cloud Watch </h1>
+Quick Recap :

+1. Enable Nginx on the web server via SSH and verify functionality in a browser.

+2. Create an AMI of the configured web server.

+3. Add a subnet in a different Availability Zone and mark it as public (for testing purposes).

+4. Launch a Load Balancer:

+   • Select an Application Load Balancer (ALB), make it Internet-facing, and assign it to two AZs using your public subnets.

+5. Create a Target Group and register three server instances.

+6. Configure the Load Balancer to use the Target Group, then launch it and ensure port 80 is allowed in its security group.

+  **** Auto Scaling Group (ASG) Setup : ****

+  1. Create an Auto Scaling Group

+i.
+Name the Auto Scaling Group
+Provide a meaningful name for your Auto Scaling group.

+ii.
+Launch Template Setup
+Click Create launch template to generate a new template.

+• Assign a logical name to the template (e.g., my-template) and specify a version identifier.

+• Provide a version name for the launch template

+• A launch template ensures all your configuration changes—including AMI, key pair, and security group—can be versioned and reused rather than modifying live instances directly.

+iii.
+Specify AMI
+Select your previously created AMI in the launch template to define the base image for new instances.

+iv.
+Choose Instance Type
+Pick a compatible instance type (e.g., t2.micro or similar depending on your requirements).

+v.
+Assign Key Pair
+Select an existing SSH key pair from your account to allow secure access.

+vi.
+Network Settings
+Under network configuration, leave the subnet set to “Don’t include in launch template”.
+Subnet selection is handled later via the Auto Scaling group settings itself.

+vii.
+Select Security Group
+Choose an existing security group (default is acceptable for practice scenarios).

+viii.
+Finalize Launch Template
+After completing the settings, click Create launch template.

+2. Launch the Auto Scaling Group

+  • Return to the Auto Scaling Groups section, and begin creating a new group using the launch template you just configured.

+3. Choose Instance Launch Option

+• Select your custom VPC, which ensures that your instances launch in the intended network.

+• Choose the appropriate web subnet within that VPC.

+• For Availability Zone distribution, select “Balanced (best effort)”, which ensures instances are evenly distributed across AZs while also launching them in other healthy zones if a launch fails in one.

+4. Integrate with Other Services (Load Balancer)

+ • Under Load Balancing, choose “Attach to a new load balancer.”

+ • Provide the required basic configuration:
+i.
+Select Availability Zones and their corresponding public subnets for an Internet-facing Load Balancer. ii.
+Enable health checks—both Elastic Load Balancer health checks and also <br>
+    Enable Auto Scaling health checks—to ensure only healthy instances serve traffic.

+5. Configure Group Size and Scaling

+• Define the minimum, desired, and maximum capacity according to your requirements.

+• Enable automatic scaling with target tracking policies.

+• Set the instance maintenance policy to “Launch before terminating” for smooth transitions.

+• Leave additional capacity settings as default.

+• Enable CloudWatch monitoring for the Auto Scaling group to track performance and scaling events.

+6. Add Notifications

+• Configure notifications (e.g., via SNS) to receive alerts when scaling activities occur or thresholds are breached.

+7. Review Configuration

+• Review all settings—Auto Scaling group name, launch template, VPC/subnet distribution, Load Balancer integration, scaling policies, and notifications—before finalizing the setup.